 The AEW.1s were effectively replaced by the Fairey Gannet AEW.3 in late 1960, though a few continued to fly in secondary roles into 1962.
 After their retirement, a dozen were sold to a Swedish company, Svensk Flygjanst AB, to be operated as target tow tugs under contract to the Flygvapnet, the Swedish air force.
 They were modified for the role by Scottish Aviation at Prestwick, with extraneous gear such as the radar / radome and tailhook removed, and the fuselage compartment set up as a tow winch operator's station, with bubble windows on each side to give the operator a view to the rear.
 These aircraft were painted bright yellow in service lest pilots get confused and take on the tug instead of the target.
 Two more AEW.1 machines were later obtained as spares hulks.
 The Swedish Skyraider target tugs served into the early 1970s.

-The French passed on ten Skyraiders to Cambodia in 1965, with 5 more provided later.
-The Cambodian Skyraiders saw increasing combat as the country was gradually drawn into the war in Vietnam, ultimately leading to the takeover of Cambodia by the ruthless Khmer Rouge regime in 1975.
+The French passed on ten Skyraiders to Cambodia in 1965, with five more provided later.
+The Cambodian Skyraiders saw increasing combat as the country was gradually drawn into the war in Vietnam, ultimately leading to the takeover of Cambodia by the savage Khmer Rouge regime in 1975.
 The fate of Cambodian Skyraiders is unclear.

 South Vietnam operated hand-me-down US Skyraiders from 1960 to the fall of the country to the North Vietnamese in 1975.
 Initial deliveries were of 12 AD-6 (A-1H) single-seaters in 1960.
 The South Vietnamese pilots were trained in the USA, one of the more flamboyant of them being Nguyen Cao Ky, a hotshot flyboy who was later Premier of South Vietnam.
 Later on in the war, two-seat A-1E / A-1G machines were introduced, though some South Vietnamese squadrons eventually updated to the Cessna A-37 "Super Tweet" and the Northrop F-5.
 Some South Vietnamese Skyraiders escaped to Thailand when South Vietnam fell in 1975; others were captured intact by the North Vietnamese, but other than being flight evaluated by the Soviets, these aircraft saw no further service.